Cartilage repair procedures

 Occasionally, joint resurfacing procedures are needed to treat a particularly large or painful surface defect.

 Mr Rajaratnam is an expert in treating cartilage surface defects and seeks to balance the need to embrace new techniques (which may be innovative and exciting but relatively unproven) with older proven techniques (which have been extensively studied, are known to be safe, and whose success rates are known).

 He feels that cartilage repair is the most exciting pioneering frontier in orthopaedic surgery of the knee.

-Every patient needs to be assessed individually, and needs to be given bespoke advice and treatments for this challenging condition.
+Every patient needs to be assessed individually and given bespoke advice and treatments for this challenging condition.